Welcome to SCARS

 SCARS Dues are Due

-As a reminder, SCARS membership dues start each January 1st.
-Join/renew today online or through the mail at https://w5nor.org/membership/.
+As a reminder, SCARS membership dues start on January 1st.
+You can join or renew today online or through the mail at https://w5nor.org/membership/.

 Tape Measure Antennas – VHF/UHF